The ILG Group

 3. Businesses should uphold the freedom of association and the effective recognition of the right to collective bargaining.

-4. Businesses should strive for the elimination of all forms of forced labour.
+4. Businesses should work towards the elimination of all forms of forced labour.

-5. Businesses should strive for the abolition of child labour.
+5. Businesses should work towards the effective abolition of child labour.

-6. Businesses should strive to eliminate discrimination in employment and occupation.
+6. Businesses should work to eliminate discrimination in respect of employment and occu-pation.

 7. Businesses should support a precautionary approach to environmental challenges.

-8. Businesses should undertake initiatives to promote greater environmental responsibility.
+8. Businesses should undertake initiatives to promote greater environmental awareness.

 9. Businesses should encourage the development and diffusion of environmentally friendly technologies.

-10. UBusinesses should work against all forms of corruption, including extortion and bribery.
+10. Businesses should work against all forms of corruption, including extortion and bribery.

-The ILG Group has a strong organisational and operational structure with clearly defined and demarcated tasks and responsibilities.
-It also has an internal risk management and control system.
-All employees of the ILG Group have committed themselves in writing to comply with an employee code of conduct, which is subdivided into the following content sections:
+The ILG Group has a clear organisational and operational structure with well-defined and de-marcated tasks and responsibilities.
+It also has an internal risk management and control sys-tem.
+All employees of the ILG Group have also committed themselves in writing to comply with an employee code of conduct, which is subdivided into the following content sections:

 - ILG Corporate Mission

-The ILG mission statement documents the ILG Group's self-image in the market relevant to it and the basis for its success there.
+The ILG corporate mission statement documents the ILG Group's self-image in the mar-ket relevant to it and the basis for its success.

 - ILG Mission Statement for Employees and Managers

 The basis for the success of the ILG Group is its employees and managers.
-The realisation of their full potential requires the internalisation of the principles of conduct set out in the ILG mission statement for employees and managers.
+The realisa-tion of their full potential requires internalisation of the principles of conduct set out in the ILG mission statement for employees and managers.